8 MIN READ

 Using mediation can reduce formal discrimination complaints (in the U.S.) and employment tribunal claims (in the U.K.).
-So some organizations invest in training their people in the technique while others might opt to bring in official, external mediators to intervene in a dispute, especially if it's large and complex.
+So some organizations invest in training their people in the technique, while others might opt to bring in official, external mediators to intervene in a dispute, especially if it's large and complex.

 When to Use Mediation

-You can use mediation at any point during a conflict, as long as all of those involved agree to do so, and put any ongoing formal procedures on hold.
+You can use mediation at any point during a conflict, as long as all of those involved agree to do so, and they put any ongoing formal procedures on hold.

-Generally, mediation is best used when a disagreement first arises, as the longer a dispute goes on, the greater the chances are that people's relationships will break down, or that they raise formal grievances.
+Generally, mediation is best used when a disagreement first arises, as the longer a dispute goes on, the greater the chances that people's relationships will break down, or that they raise formal grievances.
 However, the process can help you to rebuild relationships after formal dispute procedures, too.

 Mediation can be used in disagreements between members of the same team, or between co-workers at different levels of seniority.
 It can be particularly useful when communication between people has broken down.

 However, it is not always the most suitable course of action.
-Incidents of bullying and harassment, for example, can have dire consequences for those responsible, such as official warnings, dismissal or even criminal proceedings, and the alleged victim can feel too vulnerable to participate fully.
+Incidents of bullying and harassment, for example, can have dire consequences for those responsible, such as official warnings, dismissal, or even criminal proceedings, and the alleged victim can feel too vulnerable to participate fully.
 In these situations, you'll likely need to follow a more formal procedure, and you should get advice from your HR department.